emark-cloud/InsiderGovernanceManipulationTrap/GUIDELINES.md

 - [ ] Sample ordering tests pass
 - [ ] Boundary threshold tests pass
 - [ ] Exploit reproduction test passes (historical fork)
+- [ ] Every degraded/unconfigured‑mode guarantee the README makes ("what still fires without governance config / during a single‑block feeder outage") has a passing test that exercises exactly that state

 ### Documentation
 - [ ] Threat model documented (what is monitored, what attack it catches)